-When the transfer has been requested by the resident, the refusal of that offer without good cause will result in the removal of the family from the transfer list.
-In such cases, the family must wait six months to reapply for another transfer.
+When the transfer has been requested by the resident, the refusal of that offer without good cause will result in the removal of the family from the transfer list and all bedroom-size wait lists the family was placed on as a result of the transfer request.
+In such cases, the family must wait one year to reapply for another transfer.